Four Projects in South LA Represent Shift Towards “Art As Infrastructure”

 - highlights the role of embedding meaningful activities in public art as an important aspect of government investment in the communities it serves

 - contains a detailed set of recommendations for public art commissioning agencies, arts organizations, artists and evaluators implementing similar projects

 - demonstrates how physical and social artworks in everyday spaces can contribute to community development and help to ensure that everyone has access to the benefits of arts and culture

 The documentary, created by Mark Escribano and Sara Daleiden of s(o)ul, features work by artists Cocina Abierta Collective, Fausto Fernandez, Greenmeme, Swift Lee Office and Louise Griffin.
 “Civic Art: Four Stories from South Los Angeles” chronicles the development of each artwork and serves as a tool to demystify the process of creating permanent, large-scale art projects.
 The film highlights the potential of art development to engage civic leaders and community members while exploring the social power of art in four South LA County neighborhoods.
 In addition to producing the documentary, Sara Daleiden provided public engagement support for the entire project.

-To realize this project, the Arts Commission drew on its experience delivering arts-based solutions that enhance the value of civic spaces, securing grant funding to continue and expand its practice in this area, with the support of the Office of the Second Supervisorial District of LA County.
+To realize this project, Arts and Culture drew on its experience delivering arts-based solutions that enhance the value of civic spaces, securing grant funding to continue and expand its practice in this area, with the support of the Office of the Second Supervisorial District of LA County.
 The LA County Regional Parks and Open Space District, which funds the development and improvement of parks, recreational, cultural and community facilities and open spaces, approved the project in 2013.